Skip to main content

 The following are some of the most common positions available in the international business field:

-- CSR (Corporate Social Responsibility) manager
+• CSR (Corporate Social Responsibility) Manager

 Fees and FEE-HELP

-Indicative annual fee in 2026: $35,520 (domestic full-fee paying place)
+Estimated first-year tuition fee in 2026: $35,520 (domestic full-fee paying place).

 Additional expenses:

-- Student services and amenities fee (SSAF): $365 maximum fee for 2026.
+• Student services and amenities fee (SSAF): $373 maximum fee for 2026.

-- Other items related to your program include field trips, textbooks and equipment.
+• Other items related to your program include field trips, textbooks and equipment.

 A student’s fee may vary depending on:

-- The number of courses studied per term.
+• The number of courses or subjects studied per term.

-- The choice of major or specialisation.
+• The choice of major or specialisation.

-- Credit from previous study or work experience.
+• Credit from previous study or work experience.

-- Eligibility for government-funded loans.
+• Eligibility for government-funded loans.

-FEE-HELP loans are available to assist eligible full-fee paying domestic students.
+FEE-HELP loans are available to assist eligible full-fee paying domestic students with the cost of a university program.